CS341W-Admin/drive-thru/README.md

 2. Use an HTML form to gather payment amount (input field) along with a "pay" button.
 3. Use an event handler on each button:
    1. Suppress the default form submit button behavior.
-   2. Gather the field values into an object or objects representing the current order.
+4. Gather the order form's field values into the `orderDetails` object.
-4. Provide `<div>` tags with unique id attributes for you to target with innerHTML or textContent.
+5. Provide `<div>` tags with unique id attributes for you to target with innerHTML or textContent.
-   1. Greetings
+   1. Messages
    2. Order status
-   3. Amount due
+   3. Order history
-   4. Current amount in the cash drawer
+   4. Current sales totals (admin area in footer)
+   5. Inventory levels (sandwiches remaining)

 ### 2. Payment System
-1. The cost of each sandwich will be stored in a pricing table, represented by a JS object.
+1. The cost of each sandwich is stored in a pricing table within the `accounts` JS object.
 2. Your program will dynamically consult the pricing table when determining how much money to require for payment.
-3. Payment status can be tracked as a property on the current order object, e.g., a simple Boolean `payment:true|false`.
-4. If an order is rejected, then
+3. If an order is __rejected__, then dollar amount __is not__ added to the "receipts" counter.
-   1. Payment status reverts to `payment:false`.
-   2. Dollar amount is not added to the cash drawer amount.
-5. If an order is fulfilled and served, then the dollar amount is added to the cash drawer amount and displayed on the screen.
+4. If an order is __fulfilled__, then the dollar amount is added to "receipts" counter.
+5. The day's total receipts for each product shall be inconspicuously displayed somewhere in footer area.

 ### 3. Process Steps
 Promises will be central to your asynchronous program.
 Each step will exist as a unique "promise" object, for example: